 Infants will learn how to swim between adults, grabbing shirts to pull themselves up, turn and swim back to the ledge and get out of the pool, all by themselves.

-They bring your baby back to the water world just like when they were inside mummy’s tummy.
+Being AUSTSWIM Gold Level Recognised Swim Centre, Happy Fish instructors are certified AUSTSWIM Teacher of Infant & Preschool Aquatics.
+We love to give you and your baby the best swimming experience since birth!
+We bring your baby back to the water world just like when they were inside mummy’s tummy.
 Our job is to train you, parents, to be the best swimming teacher of your little champion.
 Come and join us to start your babies’ wonderful swimming journey today!